ceedee666/aoc_2015/README.md

-# aoc_2015
+# Advent of Code 2015

-My solutions for Advent of Code 2015
+In this repository, I will collect my solutions for the [Advent of Code](https://adventofcode.com/2015/) 2015.